 - Incorporate exogenous ketones

 Keep in mind that everyone achieves ketosis in different ways and at different rates.
-As you begin to slowly adopt these diet and lifestyle changes, it may help to research the keto lifestyle to better understand how a ketogenic diet can help you achieve your goals.
+As you begin to slowly adapt to limiting carbs, it may help to research the keto lifestyle to better understand how a ketogenic diet can help you achieve your goals.

 The early days of keto can be challenging, and there may be times when you wonder if you can stick with keto.
 Nevertheless, hydration, remembering your goals, referring to keto guides, and including delicious ketone energy drinks can help you progress along your keto journey.